1. Christina, what would you rank as your top three talents?

 2. What has been your biggest writing accomplishment so far, and how did you celebrate it?

 Getting my first book published (CANDLE IN THE WINDOW) was incredibly difficult and took ten years.
 My husband and I took my advance and our kids to DisneyWorld.
 Hitting the NYT for the first time was huge — and my husband brought home flowers, candy and champagne.
 He’s the reason I believe in romance.
-Continuing to write successfully for twenty-eight years and fifty-eight romance and suspense novels has been a celebration in itself.
+Continuing to write successfully for thirty years and fifty-eight romance and suspense novels has been a celebration in itself.
 I’m proud of what I’ve accomplished.
 Writing is what I was born to do!

 3. It took 10 years and three manuscripts before you sold.
 What was the problem with those early efforts?
 Did it have anything to do with setting your story in Guatemala and throwing in every plot device but the kitchen sink?
 Just wondering.